nens/threedi-modelchecker/rfc/0002-migrations.md

 ]
 ```

-Supports a method for the developer to autogenerate migrations based on a schematisation
+Supports a method for the developer to autogenerate migrations based on a new
-and a database file:
+schematisation and a database that is up-to-date with the latest migration:

 ```
 alembic revision --autogenerate -m "Added account table"